Cghlewis/crystal_site/content/blog/joins/index.markdown

 3    410     3     2     3
 ```

-**Note** While that it is typically best practice, and much more convenient, if keys are identically named across files, in programs like R you can still join data even if keys are named differently.
+**Note** While it is typically best practice, and much more convenient, if keys are identically named across files, in programs like R you can still join data even if keys are named differently.
 See this example where the variable names in the survey are `f_name` and `l_name` but in the roster they are `first_name` and `last_name`.